Chemistry Reference Resolver

 Automatic Compound Numbering

-How to use cross-referencing to make numbers for chemical compounds update automatically in MS Word.
+How to update numbered chemical compounds automatically in MS Word.
 Devised by Prof Margaret Scheuermann (Western Washington University).
 Absolute lifesaver for long writes like theses or book chapters.

 The cult favourite ChemDraw stylesheet by Paul Docherty, originally posted on his site Totally Synthetic (no longer updated).
 Click here to download, and save the file in your ChemDraw Items folder.